Chapter 20

 - Querying multiple Electrum servers for consensus

-This doesn't fix privacy (servers still see addresses) but prevents balance manipulation attacks.
+This does not fix privacy (servers still see addresses) but prevents balance manipulation attacks.

 20.6 The Validation Gap

-The previous sections described how light clients obtain and verify inclusion of transactions in blocks.
-But inclusion is not the same as validity.
-This section examines precisely what a light client cannot verify and considers how the gap might be narrowed incrementally.
+This section is the theoretical core of the chapter.
+The architectures surveyed so far differ in who serves the data, but they share one limit: they obtain and verify inclusion of transactions in blocks, and inclusion is not the same as validity.
+We now examine precisely what a light client cannot verify—the validation gap—and consider how the gap might be narrowed incrementally.

 What Full Nodes Check